How to Treat the Soil for Snail Farming [video]

 How to choose good soil for snail farming

-Sandy-loam is a mixture of silt, sand and clay but having more sand proportion in it.
+Some farmers opt for sandy-loamy soil, which is still good.
+Sandy loam is a mixture of silt, sand, and clay but has more sand proportion in it.

-What then is the best soil for snail farming?
+What is the best soil for snail farming?

-Some Characteristics of Loam soil that makes it the best soil for snail farming
+Some Characteristics of Loam soil that make it the best soil for snail farming

 Loamy soil is the best soil for snail farming because it has good characteristics that are fit for snail development.

-• Because loamy soil is not to compact, it easy for snails to lay eggs in the ground.
+- Because loamy soil is not too compact, it is easy for snails to lay eggs in the ground.

 What are the different methods of soil treatment for snail farming?